Taming-the-BEAST/Molecular-Dating-Tutorial/README.md

 ### IcyTree

-IcyTree ([https://icytree.org](https://icytree.org)) is a browser-based phylogenetic tree viewer {% cite vaughan2017icytree --file master-refs.bib %}.
+IcyTree ([https://icytree.org](https://icytree.org)) is a browser-based phylogenetic tree viewer {% cite vaughan2017icytree --file Molecular-Dating-Tutorial/master-refs.bib %}.
 It is intended for rapid visualisation of phylogenetic tree files.
 It can also render phylogenetic networks provided in extended Newick format.
 IcyTree is compatible with current versions of Mozilla Firefox and Google Chrome.

 ----